nvms/wingman/README.md

 | Modify | Makes changes to the selected code |
 | Chat | Communicate with team members about the selected code |
 | Question | Asks a question about the selected code |

+## TODO

+- Repeat last: Sometimes the ChatGPT API is overloaded, and the request fails.
+In these scenarios it might be useful to have a "repeat last question" functionality.